Codeminer42/marvin-cm42/README.md

 ### Allow users to use the `!streamyard` command

-To allow an user to use the `!streamyard` command to login into streamyard.com, add the Discord user ids to the `ALLOWED_STREAMYARD_USERS` env var, separated by commas.
+To allow an user to use the `!streamyard` command to login into streamyard.com, add the Discord user ids to the `ALLOWED_STREAMYARD_USERS` env var, separated by commas and fill the `STREAMYARD_USER_EMAIL` env var with the streamyard account e-mail.

 To get a Discord User Id, check [Where can I find my User/Server/Message ID?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).